Road Closures Near 801 Broadway Parking Garage

 If you are interested in making a difference, complete the Institute Volunteer Packet, and submit to the Guest Relations and Volunteer Services Office.

 Many community groups, companies, and organizations volunteer to help the children in the hospital by collecting items from our Wish List, organize food drives, participate in our Adopt-A-Family Holiday Gift Program, or visiting to play with the children.
+We also have an online Wish List on Amazon available, which includes specific items requested by departments throughout the Institute.
 If you are interested in making a difference, contact Guest Relations and Volunteer Services at (443) 923-2640.

 Special Events Volunteers

 Join the fun and become a special events volunteer for any or all of Kennedy Krieger Institute's Annual Special Events.
 If you are interested in obtaining more information about these events, please contact the Special Events Team at 443-923-7300.